READ THE STORY BEHIND THE STORY

 It is a land of ancient city-states, morto e sepolto… the dead and gone.
 Remnants of forgotten and abandoned houses and estates sprinkle the countryside.
 Once thriving and vital, now no one lives in them, and the keening of the winds through the ruins is their only sound.
-Even for towns and cities that live, in almost all, there is a legend sometimes distorted far from its origin of a casa stregata… a haunted house.
+Even in towns and cities that live, in almost all, there is a legend sometimes distorted far from its origin of a casa stregata… a haunted house.
 Some are deathly still, lonely cenotaphs, mere empty markers of a tragic past.
 Others contain souls that sleep awhile and awake… hungry.

 Anime maledette bruciano…